Luxury Accommodations Overlooking Lake Te Anau

 Non-Angling Activities and Options

-Fiordland Lodge is the perfect place from which to base an adventurous experience in this virtually untouched World Heritage area, which is easily one of the most beautiful parts of New Zealand.
+Fiordland Lodge is the perfect place from which to base an adventurous experience in this virtually untouched World Heritage Area, which is easily one of the most beautiful parts of New Zealand.
 Beyond fly fishing, there are innumerable activities available to guests of the lodge to ensure a fully rounded experience.
 For novice anglers, children or guests just wanting to try something different, there is the Fish Jet experience on the Waiau River, which holds up to 600 fish per kilometer.
-Simply step aboard the jetboat and explore pristine scenery whilst throwing a fishing lure at the bank as you go.
-Jetboat trips without the fishing are also available on the Wairaurahiri River.
+Simply step aboard the jet boat and explore pristine scenery whilst throwing a fishing lure at the bank as you go.
+Jetboat trips without fishing are also available on the Wairaurahiri River.
 Fiordland National Park is laced with hundreds of tramping (hiking) trails ranging in length from fifteen minutes to eight days!
 Guests can choose from guided nature walks to heli-hikes and independent excursions to any of the nearby tramps.
-Multi-day options are plentiful; three of New Zealand’s “Great Walks” have trailheads less than an hour away from the lodge (Routeburn Track: 2-3 d, Kepler Track: 4-5 d, and the famous Milford Track: 4 d).
+Multi-day options are plentiful, with three of New Zealand’s “Great Walks” trailheads located less than an hour away from the lodge (Routeburn Track: 2-3 d, Kepler Track: 4-5 d, and the famous Milford Track: 4 d).
 There are also great day hikes to Key Summit and Lake Marian or you can go check out the Glowworm Caves nearby by night.

 A trip to Fiordland National Park would not be complete without a visit to one of the mystical fiord-like sounds on the west coast of New Zealand.
 Milford Sound is considered the more famous and most visited of the two major sounds with the iconic Mitre Peak soaring straight up out of the water to an altitude of 5,551 feet above sea level.
-Guests can fly into the sound by plane or helicopter, or simply take the stunning drive—a route that has been chiseled out of the sheer rock mountains covered in waterfalls and glaciers.
+Guests can fly into the sound by plane or helicopter, or simply take the stunning drive—a route chiseled out of the sheer rock mountains covered in waterfalls and glaciers.
 If tranquility is what you crave, a visit to the secluded waters of Doubtful Sound will haunt you with the sound of silence and enchant you with its rugged beauty.
-Both sounds can be explored by boat, kayak or air.
+Both sounds can be explored by boat, kayak, or air.
 With a helipad just out on the front lawn, a plethora of adventures are possible using this exciting mode of transit—and Fiordland Lodge uses only reliable professional operators.
 From a helicopter, you can hike, fish, bike, or simply take in some of the most breathtaking scenery on the planet.
 Please call us to help you arrange hiking excursions or helicopter experiences in advance.

 Wireless internet is available in every room and in the main lodge and most cell phones do pick up the reception at the lodge.